passportmidi/hugo-blog/content/posts/hugo.md

 ---
-title: 'Hugo Cactus Theme Tweaks and Deploying Using Neocities CLI'
+title: "Hugo Cactus theme tweaks and deploying using Neocities CLI"
 date: 2024-06-18
 tags:
   - programming
   - website
 categories:
   - tech
 keywords:
   - dark mode
   - sass
   - css
   - hugo
   - neocities
 ---

 I decided to use Hugo to generate my blog, since it builds quickly and comes bundled with all the necessary dependencies.
 I chose the [Cactus theme](https://github.com/monkeyWzr/hugo-theme-cactus) for its aesthetics and readability, but I made some tweaks to it before publishing.
 Here's what I did: